Skip to main content

 What to Include in Your Release of Liability for Tenancy (England & Wales)

-A well-drafted Release of Liability for Tenancy for use in England and Wales must contain several key provisions to ensure it is legally effective, comprehensive, and protects the interests of both the landlord and the tenant.
+A well-drafted Release of Liability for Tenancy for use in England and Wales must contain several key provisions to confirm it is legally effective, thorough, and protects the interests of both the landlord and the tenant.

 The identification of the parties and the property is the essential starting point.
 The release must name the landlord and tenant exactly as they appear on the tenancy agreement, and must identify the rental property by its full postal address and postcode.
 Where there are joint tenants, all should be named.